pragatiiagrawal/Sales_and_Finance_Analytics_Excel/README.md

 ![Top 10 Products Growth](Top%2010%20Products%20Growth.png)
 **Insights:**
 - Listed the top ten products that have been doing really well from 2020 to 2021.
-- **"AQ Electron 4 3600 Desktop processor"** has been the best-selling product in both 2020 and 2021.
+- **"AQ Electron 4 3600 Desktop Processor"** has been the best-selling product in both 2020 and 2021.

 ### 📌 **2.
 Division Sales Report:**